microsoft/FluidFramework/packages/dds/tree/docs/user-facing/array-merge-semantics.md

 > While this document is self-contained, we recommend reading about [SharedTree's approach to merge semantics](merge-semantics) first.

-Each edit's merge semantics is defined in terms of its preconditions and postconditions.
+Each edit's merge semantics are defined in terms of the edit's preconditions and postconditions.
 A precondition defines a requirement that must be met for the edit to be valid.
+A postcondition defines a guarantee that is made about the effect of the edit.
-(Invalid edits are ignored along with all other edits in the same transaction, and postconditions do not hold) A postcondition defines a guarantee that is made about the effect of the edit.
+(Invalid edits are ignored along with all other edits in the same transaction, and postconditions do not hold).

+## Key Challenges and Solutions

+Before delving into the set editing operations supported by ShardTree arrays, it's helpful to understand the key challenges that come up when users are allowed to concurrently edit the same array, and how ShardTree arrays address these challenges.

-## Specifying the Location of Inserted Items
+### Specifying the Location of Inserted Items

-### The Problem
+#### The Problem

 Array operations that insert (or move in) array items take an integer that describes where in the array the new item(s) should be added.
 For example, we can call `insertAt(1, "o")` to insert the value `"o"` in the array `["c", "a", "t"]` thus changing it to  `["c", "o", "a", "t"]`.